Leak-Proof TORQ LOK™

-One of the most popular leading edge components featured in ACC systems is the Torq-Lok refrigerant plumbing system.
-Torq-Lok eliminates the refrigerant leaks common in other AC systems.
+One of the most popular leading edge components featured in ACC systems is the TORQ LOK™ refrigerant plumbing system.
+TORQ LOK™ eliminates the refrigerant leaks common in other AC systems.

 Why is that important?
 For absolute reliability.
 Refrigerant leaks have long been the primary problem behind aircraft vapor-cycle air conditioning.
 Use of 37° flare fittings, common in automotive systems and many competitive aircraft systems, is unreliable in the high-vibration environment of a helicopter.
 Air Comm eliminated that flawed design with a unique seal system.

 This state-of-the-art system utilizes a face-seal O-ring arrangement that is simple to install.
 It is virtually impervious to installation or maintenance damage, and provides an absolutely leak-proof seal.
-Torq-Lok is featured on ACC air conditioners for the Bell 206, NTH, 412, 430, 427 and Agusta A-119.
-It is scheduled to replace insert O-ring fittings on the Bell 407 air conditioner in 2002, and will be used exclusively on all ACC systems in the future.
+TORQ LOK™ is used exclusively on ACC air conditioning systems.

 Retractable Condenser Scoop

 Air Comm’s retractable condenser scoop is unique in the industry.
 Designed for the Bell 206, 407 and 427 and the Agusta A-119, it is located inconspicuously under the fuselage, thus eliminating unsightly sidewall cut-out panels common with competitor systems.
 The scoop deploys when the air conditioner is activated, and allows ram air to flow across the condenser’s heat exchanger during forward flight.
 A small supplemental blower aids airflow during ground and hover operations.